Table of Contents

 An important differential diagnosis is a functional oliguria.
 This disorder might stem from a long period of thirst and is usually accompanied by a hardly increased creatinine level, but also functional oliguria can eventually lead to acute renal failure.

-Substitution of Fluids and Electrolytes for Acute Renal Failure of Prerenal Genesis
+Substitution of Fluids and Electrolytes for Acute Renal Insult of Prerenal Genesis

 The kidney function can only recover when the underlying pathophysiological mechanism has been eliminated.
 As a principle, nephrotoxic substances are to be avoided, and the fluid and electrolyte balances have to be thoroughly controlled and treated, then the adequate treatment form has to be chosen in accordance with the underlying genesis.

 In case of prerenal genesis, the reason for the hypoperfusion must be found and treated.
 Accordingly, the substitution of fluids and electrolytes is a suitable option.
 The administration of loop diuretics can be helpful in maintaining diuresis.

 Here, it is important to note that while this medication measurably increases diuresis, it does not increase the glomerular filtration; neither do diuretics have any impact on the recovery of kidney functions.

 Patients with sepsis, or with a severe heart insufficiency, often require intensive care treatments.

 Immunosuppressive Therapy and Revascularization for Acute Renal Failure of Intrinsic Genesis

-Also for AFR of intrinsic genesis, the treatment of the underlying disease comes first.
+Also for AFI of intrinsic genesis, the treatment of the underlying disease comes first.
 Accordingly, an immunosuppressive treatment is advisable for glomerulonephritis, and revascularization for ischemia.